If we don’t win, you don’t pay.

 Criticisms of the Discovery Process: Discovery Rules Favor the Wealthier Side

-Like attrition warfare, many believe that discovery enables parties to drain each other’s financial resources, favoring the wealthy side in the end.
+Like attrition warfare, many believe that discovery enables parties to drain each other’s financial resources, ultimately favoring the wealthy side.

 The discovery process in the United States aims to level the playing field.
-Instead, the rules create a multi-level playing field.
-These rules encourage lawyers to manipulate or conceal information.
+Instead, the rules create a multi-level playing field, which encourages lawyers to manipulate or conceal information.

 There are many such instances where: